mqcomplab/bblean/README.md

 The [documentation](https://mqcomplab.github.io/bblean/devdocs) of the developer version is a work in progress.
 Please let us know if you find any issues.

-To start with, we recommend setting `threshold` to 0.5-0.65 for *rdkit fingerprints* and 020-0.35 for *ecfp4* or *ecfp6* fingerprints, although you may need further tuning for your specific library / fingerprint set.
+⚠️  **Important**: In version 0.3 (beta) the default threshold was changed to 0.3 and the default fingerprint kind to *ecfp4*.
+We recommend setting `threshold` to 0.5-0.65 for *rdkit fingerprints* and 020-0.35 for *ecfp4* or *ecfp6* fingerprints (although you may need further tuning for your specific library / fingerprint set).

 ## Installation